tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 ```

 <p>
-  The response fields are defined in the response section of the <a href="https://msdn.microsoft.com//en-us/library/azure/dn645542.aspx#Anchor_2" title="MSDN - Authorization Code Grant Flow - Request an authorization code">“Request an authorization code” MSDN article above</a>.
+  The response fields are defined in the response section of the <a href="https://msdn.microsoft.com//en-us/library/azure/dn645542.aspx#Anchor_2" title="MSDN - Authorization Code Grant Flow - Request an authorization code">"Request an authorization code" MSDN article above</a>.
 </p>

 <p>